03. Prepare your National Society for anticipatory action

 • Operational and institutional capacity building needs

-• Strategic collaborations with stakeholders
+• Strategic collaboration with stakeholders

 • Potential early actions